flitbit/diff/Readme.md

 # diff

-*diff* is a javascript module providing utility methods for working with the structural differences between two objects.
+**diff** is a javascript/node.js module providing utility methods for working with the structural differences between two objects.

+## Features

+* Get the structural differences between two objects.
+* Observe the structural differences between two objects.
+* When structural differences represent change, apply change from one object to another.
+* When structural differences represent change, selectively apply change from one object to another.

+## Warning!

+I intend to make **diff** work in all major browsers but admittedly, I've only had time to verify its behavior in node.js.

+## Examples

 In order to describe differences, change revolves around an `origin` object.
 For consistency, the `origin` object is always the operand on the `left-hand-side` of operations.
-The other object, our `comparand` is always on the `right-hand-side` of operations.
+The `comparand`, which may contain changes, is always on the `right-hand-side` of operations.

 ``` javascript
 var diff = require('diff').diff;